Quick start

 Goals with complete proofs have green checkmarks, unproved goals have blue question marks.

-Currently, the bottom of the tree consists of five subgoals labeled [loop invariant]
+Currently, the bottom of the tree consists of five subgoals labeled [loop invariant],

-twice, and [loop invariant]
+[sum_up_to ensures], [integer overflow] twice, and [loop invariant] again.

 To verify that a function satisfies its contract, Why3 generates verification conditions which represent properties that must hold at certain points in the program: